Online vs. On-Site Norwegian Courses: Which One Is Right for You?

 -

 Absolutely.
-You’ll receive the same documentation as in-person students.
+You’ll receive the same official certificate as in-person students, recognised by UDI.

 -